apache/spark/docs/cloud-integration.md

 spark.speculation false
 ```

-This uses the "version 2" algorithm
+This uses the "version 2" algorithm for committing files, which does less
-for committing files —which does less renaming than the v1 algorithm.
-Speculative execution is
+renaming than the "version 1" algorithm.
-disabled to reduce the risk of invalid output —but it may not eliminate it.
+Speculative execution is disabled to reduce the risk of invalid output
+—but it may not eliminate it.

 ### Parquet I/O Settings